Ryuse-i/ITELEC4/Readme.txt

 - View Users (Read): Open dashboard.php to see a list of all registered users.
 - Update User (Update): Edit a user's name and email using update.php.
 - Delete User (Delete): Remove a user by clicking the button to pass their ID in delete.php.
+- File upload : Upload a file in the server.
+- Logout functionality
+7. uploadFile.php and addFileForm.php
+    - Provides a file image upload for the user in the system.

+8. gallery.php
+    - Lists all of the uploaded image in the system.910
+- File upload d: uploadUpload a fiee le in the setrver.
+-a aLogout cuntionfunctionality

 -----------------------------------------
 5. TESTING THE SYSTEM